chris-townsend/project-three/README.md

 - [Favicon Generator:](https://favicon.io/favicon-converter/) This was used to create my favicon icon.

 - [Slack:](https://slack.com/intl/en-gb/) Slack is a online messaging service which allows people to collaborate with their workspaces.
-Slack was incredibly useful for advice from students and tutors.
+Slack was useful for advice from students and tutors.

-- [JSHint Validator:](https://jshint.com/) Jshint was used to validate my JavaScript code.
-It showed any warnings and errors within my code.
+- [JSHint Validator:](https://jshint.com/) Jshint was used to validate the JavaScript code.
+It shows any warnings and errors within my code.

 - [Ascii Art generator:](https://www.ascii-art-generator.org/) This art generator was used to create my diagrams in my diagrams.py folder.
 It has an option to select the max line width which was really handy as there is a max width of 80 characters long in the terminal.